nicholaswilde/recipes/docs/vegetarian/grilled-tofu-with-chimichurri-sauce.md

 ### Step 2

-Cut the extra-firm tofu in half lengthwise to make two "steaks" abut 3/4 inch thick.
+Cut the extra-firm tofu in half lengthwise to make multiple "steaks" abut 3/8 inch thick.
 Brush lightly with olive oil.
 Press the rub into both sides of the tofu steaks.
 Just before grilling, season the tofu steak with kosher salt.

 ### Step 3